into-the-mehtaverse/dealq-showcase/README.md

 6. Since we know all the raw text in the chunks is relevant, we process the chunks concurrently with LLMs
 7. Combine all the LLM outputs for the final result

 I tested this pipeline across hundreds of deals and refined the prompts until we achieved 99% accuracy across any type of deal or rent roll document.
+I also tested all the competing products which had AI rent roll extractors, and **DealQ was faster, more robust, and more accurate than anything else (as of October 2025)**

 ### Additional win on time